drogtke958/python-variables-starter/practice-variables-data-types.md

 ## Submitting Your Work
  - Save your files to a new GitHub repo named: ***variables-intro***
- - Submit on Google Classroom the web address (URL) that points to your GitHub **variables-intro** repository
+ - Copy and then submit on Google Classroom the web address (URL) that points to your GitHub **variables-intro** repository

 ## Overview